How to Hire Full Stack Developers: What You Need to Know

 MEAN Stack

 All components of the MEAN stack support programs are written in JavaScript.
-Moreover, experts consider MEAN to be the best technology for web development because of its various advantages.
+Moreover, experts consider MEAN to be the best tech stack for any web development project.
 It consists of MongoDB (NoSQL DB), Express.js (back-end web framework), Angular (front-end framework), and Node.js (open-source, cross-platform server) and can be used to develop complex web and mobile applications.

 MERN Stack

-MERN is one of the several variations of MEAN (MongoDB Express Angular Node) stack, where the traditional Angular front-end framework is replaced by React JS.
+MERN is one of the several variations of MEAN stack, where the traditional Angular framework is replaced by React, a JavaScript library.
 The MERN stack uses JSX, a modification of JavaScript, and is ideal for creating single-page applications with an interactive user interface.
-The only drawback is that full stack mern developers must deal with limited functionality since React is not a framework but a library.
+The only drawback is that full stack MERN developers must deal with limited functionality since React is not a framework but a library.

 LAMP Stack